Heihaizi: History

-In some parts of China children are conceived and born with the purpose of being sold to people traffickers, usually soon after birth.
+In some parts of China children are conceived and born with the purpose of being sold to human traffickers, usually soon after birth.
 Traffickers then sell them to wealthy families within China or take them abroad, again, to sell them.
 These children may be used for factory labour, whilst a large market in child brides and underage brothels also exists for girls in particular.

 During the 2000 Chinese census report the number of persons not registered was estimated at 8,052,484 persons, which amounted to 0.65% of the total population at the time.

 In cases where contraception fails resulting in an unapproved pregnancy, some women choose not to have an abortion.
 These women tend to avoid seeking medical care throughout the pregnancy and during delivery due to the chance they will be forced to have an abortion or the financial penalties they would face.
 This has resulted in a high rate of maternal and infant deaths.

 Gender

-Due to the One Child Policy and a cultural preference for male over female children, some Chinese women are known to give birth to female children in secret, hoping that a later child will be male.
+Due to the one-child policy and a cultural preference for male over female children, some Chinese women are known to give birth to female children in secret, hoping that a later child will be male.
 The male child is then registered as the parents' only child.